-Japan Aerospace Exploration Agency The Japan Aerospace Exploration Agency (独立行政法人宇宙航空研究開発機構, Dokuritsu-gyōsei-hōjin Uchū Kōkū Kenkyū Kaihatsu Kikō?, literally "Independent Administrative Institution on Aerospace Research and Development"), or JAXA, is Japan's national aerospace agency.
+Japan Aerospace Exploration Agency Japan's national aerospace agency The Japan Aerospace Exploration Agency (JAXA) (国立研究開発法人宇宙航空研究開発機構, Kokuritsu-kenkyū-kaihatsu-hōjin Uchū Kōkū Kenkyū Kaihatsu Kikō, literally "National Research and Development Agency on Aerospace Research and Development") is the Japanese national aerospace and space agency.
 Through the merger of three previously independent organizations, JAXA was formed on 1 October 2003.
-JAXA is responsible for research, technology development and the launch of satellites into orbit, and is involved in many more advanced missions, such as asteroid exploration and possible manned exploration of the Moon.
+JAXA is responsible for research, technology development and launch of satellites into orbit, and is involved in many more advanced missions such as asteroid exploration and possible human exploration of the Moon.
 Its motto is One JAXA and its corporate slogan is Explore to Realize (formerly Reaching for the skies, exploring space).

 Bad Astronomy Well now, this is an interesting discovery: astronomers have found what looks like a "super-Earth" – a planet more massive than Earth but still smaller than a gas giant – orbiting a nearby star at the right distance to have liquid water on it!
 Given that, it might – might – be Earthlike.
 This is pretty cool news.
 We’ve found planets like this before, but not very many!
 And it gets niftier: the planet has at least five siblings, all of which orbit its star closer than it does.
 Now let me be clear: this is a planet candidate; it has not yet been confirmed.